The Man Who Fell to Earth

 It's not horrible, but it is bad.
 The writing, direction, and editing are off the wall.

 Unless you're a big fan of weird, culty movies, you'll need to go in expecting (and forgiving) some nonsense and crap upon crap.
-Set your phaser on "kill" and your BowieLove to maximum, cuz you'll need all of it to endure the filler between his scenes.
-Always remember that you're watching it for The Man, and keep telling yourself:
+Set your phaser on "kill" and your BowieLove to maximum, cuz you'll need all of it to endure the

 "Any Bowie is Good Bowie."